-The DC Plan allows members to place all their member contributions and 9.5 percent of the 14 percent employer contributions into an investment account.
+The DC Plan allows members to place all their member contributions and 9.53 percent of the 14 percent employer contributions into an investment account.
 Investment allocation decisions are determined by the member.
-The remaining 4.5 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
+The remaining 4.47 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
 A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.

 The Combined Plan offers features of both the DB Plan and the DC Plan.
-In the Combined Plan, member contributions are allocated among investment choices by the member, and employer contributions are used to fund the defined benefit payment at a reduced level from the regular DB Plan.
+In the Combined Plan, 12 percent of the 14 percent member rate goes to the DC Plan and the remaining 2 percent is applied to the DB Plan.
+Member contributions are allocated among investment choices by the member, and employer contributions are used to fund the defined benefit payment at a reduced level from the regular DB Plan.
 The defined benefit portion of the Combined Plan payment is payable to a member on or after age 60 with five years of services.
-The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity at age 50.
+The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity at age 50 or later.